Truck drivers should be ready to handle the unique risks they are facing in dealing with Covid-19, public health officials warned Thursday.

 “We are anticipating one, we are preparing our capacity to respond,” he said.

-Loh, however, thinks that broad shutdowns are unlikely in the course of a second wave.
+Loh, however, added that it is not likely that cities would return to broad shutdowns in the course of a second wave.

 “As long as we keep taking the precautions that we have been taking, and also continue to remain prepared, I think we will be in a good place to mitigate it without large-scale shutdowns like we saw in the spring”